PraveenGongada/dotfiles/sketchybar/README.md

 brew install font-sf-pro
 ```

-Install SF Symbols which is an icons/symbols library made for SF Pro
+Install SF Symbols which is an icons/symbols library made for SF Pro (Optional if needed new icons)

 ```
 brew install --cask sf-symbols